When is a good time to find shells?

 Shelling is best an hour or so before and after low tide, especially during spring tides on new and full moons.
 When combing the beach, remember to check along the high tide line.
 Storm tides and full-moon tides often deposit prime specimens at the foot of the dunes.

-Seasonally, the best shelling on North Carolina beaches is in winter, when strong winds and rough seas bring shells on shore – plus, fewer people are walking the beach, which increases the odds of finding prize specimens.
-Early in spring and fall are also good times, and any time after a storm offers good shelling potential.
+Seasonally, the best shelling on North Carolina beaches is winter, when strong winds and rough seas bring shells on shore , and fewer people are walking the beach, which increases the odds of finding prize specimens.
+Early in spring and fall are also good times, and any time after a storm offers good potential.

-Several areas of North Carolina’s coast have earned shelling reputations: Hammocks Beach State Park, Cape Lookout National Seashore, Shackleford Banks, Ocracoke Island and Cape Hatteras National Seashore.
-You’ll notice all these are island beaches rather than mainland beaches.
-Waves reach these islands first, so there’s a better chance of finding interesting shells.
-Also, because the islands are accessible by boat or ferries only, with the exception of Cape Hatteras, there are fewer people combing the beaches.
+Several areas of North Carolina’s coast have earned shelling reputations: Hammocks Beach State Park, Cape Lookout National Seashore, Shackleford Banks, Ocracoke Island, North and South Core Banks and Cape Hatteras National Seashore.
+Note that all of these are island beaches rather than mainland beaches.
+Waves reach the islands first, so there’s a better chance of finding interesting shells.
+Also, because the islands are accessible only by boat or ferries, with the exception of Cape Hatteras, there are fewer people combing beaches.

 Cleaning and preserving your prize involves a series of simple steps.
 First, make sure no animal remains inside.
 There are two reasons for this: One, the animal will die if removed from its marine environment, and two, the shell will stink like the dickens for weeks.